Alex Grant (soccer): Stoke City

 On 9 May, despite his loan being successful, he was released by Pompey.
 Following his release by Portsmouth, Grant signed for Stoke City who fought off competition from Everton.
 On 30 August 2014 Grant joined Macclesfield Town on loan.
 He scored his first goal for the Silkmen in an FA Cup tie against Wrexham.
 Grant was released by Stoke at the end of the 2014–15 season.

 Perth Glory

 Grant returned to Australia in June 2015 and joined A-League side Perth Glory.

 Pohang Steelers

 In December 2020, with 3 seasons left on his Perth Glory contract, Grant joined Pohang Steelers on an undisclosed fee transfer.

+Tianjin Jinmen Tiger

+On 1 February 2024, Grant joined Chinese Super League club Tianjin Jinmen Tiger.

 International career

 Despite being born in England, Grant was called to play for Australia U17.
 He was on the provisional 35-man squad for the 2011 FIFA U-17 World Cup.

+Grant was announced in the squad to face Indonesia and China in the 2026 FIFA World Cup third round qualifiers in March 2025.